 Ships’ Routeing

-As per SOLAS Chapter V/10, Ships' Routeing systems are recommended for use by, and may be made mandatory for, all ships, certain categories of ships or ships carrying certain cargoes, when adopted and implemented in accordance with the guidelines and criteria developed by the Organization.
+As per SOLAS [7] regulation V/10, Ships' Routeing systems are recommended for use by, and may be made mandatory for, all ships, certain categories of ships or ships carrying certain cargoes, when adopted and implemented in accordance with the guidelines and criteria developed by IMO.

-SOLAS Chapter V/10 also states Contracting Governments shall refer proposals for the adoption of ships' routeing systems to IMO, which will disseminate relevant information on any adopted ships' routeing systems.
+SOLAS regulation V/10 also states Contracting Governments shall refer proposals for the adoption of ships' routeing systems to IMO, which will disseminate relevant information on any adopted ships' routeing systems.

-The IMO publication Ships’ Routeing, refers IMO Res.
-A572(14) and instructions on how to establish IMO-adopted ships’ routeing systems.
+IMO Resolution A.572(14) General provisions on ships’ routeing [8] contains instructions on how to establish IMO-adopted ships’ routeing systems, and is also included in the IMO publication Ships’ Routeing.
 The publication is primarily intended for administrations responsible for planning and implementing routeing systems for use by international shipping.

 The purpose of ships' routeing is to improve the safety of navigation in converging areas and in areas where the density of traffic is great or where freedom of movement of shipping is inhibited by restricted sea-room, the existence of obstructions to navigation, limited depths or unfavourable meteorological conditions .

-Ships’ routeing measures may include traffic separation schemes (TSS) including inshore traffic zones, two-way routes, recommended tracks, areas to be avoided and precautionary areas. .
+Ships’ routeing measures may include traffic separation schemes (TSS) including inshore traffic zones, two-way routes, recommended tracks, areas to be avoided and precautionary areas.
 The objective(s) of any ships’ routeing system will depend on the particular risk which it is meant to mitigate.

 It may be necessary to implement internationally adopted ships’ routeing systems through national legislation.